 United States v.
-Oregon (302 F. Supp.
-899) was the on-going Federal court proceeding first brought in 1968, and dismissed in 2018, to enforce the reserved fishing rights of the four Columbia River Indian tribes that signed treaties with the U.S. government in 1855 and historically fished in the Columbia River.
+Oregon is a continuing federal court proceeding first brought in 1968 to enforce the reserved fishing rights of the four Columbia River Indian tribes that signed treaties with the U.S. government in 1855 and historically fished in the Columbia River.
 These include the Confederated Tribes of the Warm Springs Reservation of Oregon, the Confederated Tribes of the Umatilla Indian Reservation, the Nez Perce Tribe, and the Confederated Tribes and Bands of the Yakama Nation.
-See the NOAA Fisheries West Coast region website for a complete explanation and links to related documents.
+The NOAA Fisheries West Coast region website has a complete explanation and links to related documents.
 Much of this entry is based on that explanation.

 In 1974, Judge George Boldt considered identical treaty language in United States v.
 Washington.
 Judge Boldt held that the “in common with the citizens of the United States [or citizens of the territory]” language reserved 50 percent of all the harvestable fish destined for the tribes’ traditional fishing places.
 Later that same year, Judge Belloni reached the same holding, that the Columbia River treaty tribes were entitled to 50 percent of the harvestable runs destined to reach the tribes’ usual and accustomed fishing grounds and stations.
 See the Indian Fishing entry on this website for more information about the Boldt decision.